Digital-Defiance/Digital-Defiance/Bylaws.md

 #### Social Member

 Social Members are participatory in our online communities, such as the forum on our website or Discord.

+#### Financial Advisor

+Financial Advisors are members who have a background in finance and are willing to provide advice to the Board of Directors on financial matters.
+They are not expected to participate in matters pertaining to software, the membership or operation of the Guild, or any other matters outside of finance.

+Financial Advisors still must certify annually that their use of Guild resources such as QuickBooks and Email are used only in the service of creating open source software, which advising our organization fulfills.

+Specific obligations depend upon each individual Volunteer's role and willingness to participate.
+The Board of Directors shall determine the specific obligations of each Volunteer.

 ### Section 2.
 Eligibility